Skip to main content

 Biodiversity

-The actions financed by the European Commission in RFMOs are consistent with the objectives of the EU biodiversity strategy to conserve marine stocks, prevent the loss of biodiversity and protect fragile ecosystems.
-In addition, actions supported through the sectoral support component of SFPAs promote long-term resource conservation, good governance and the sustainable development of our partners’ local fisheries sector, with a positive effect on biodiversity.
+In addition, actions supported through the sectoral support component of SFPAs promote long-term resource conservation, ecosystem protection measures, the fight against illegal fishing and the sustainable development of our partners’ local fisheries sector, with a positive effect on biodiversity.

 Gender